Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/intro/index.md

 # Tutorial: Interacting with an Ed-Fi API

-Audience: developers who wish to learn how to use an Ed-Fi API.
+Audience: Developers who wish to learn how to use an Ed-Fi API.

-Background assumptions: basic knowledge of REST API semantics and basic familiarity with [data exchange standards](../data-exchange/).
+Background assumptions: Basic knowledge of REST API semantics and basic familiarity with [data exchange standards](../data-exchange/).

-This tutorial will walk through some basic interactions with an Ed-Fi API.
+This tutorial will walk the audience through some basic interactions with an Ed-Fi API.
 It uses a live application running the Ed-Fi Resources API version 5.0 and Descriptors API version 5.0 (hosted via the Ed-Fi ODS/API version 7.1).
 The concepts are the same in all versions, though some detail of the data models may